 On April 29, 2024, we announced a non-brokered private placement for C\$9.5 million, and on April 30, 2024, announced that the private placement was upsized to C\$12.5 million (the "Private Placement").
 Under the Private Placement, the Company sold 35,715,362 units of the Company (the "Units") at an issue price of C\$0.35 per Unit.
-Each Unit consists of Common Share and 1/2 of a Common Share purchase warrant (a "Warrant").
-Each Warrant entitles the holder to acquire one common share of Liberty Gold at a price of C\$0.45 for a period of 24 months following completion of the Private Placement.
+Each Unit consists of one Common Share and 1/2 of a Common Share purchase warrant (a "Warrant").
+Each Warrant entitles the holder to acquire one Common Share of Liberty Gold at a price of C\$0.45 for a period of 24 months following completion of the Private Placement.
+The proceeds of the Private Placement have been used primarily for the development of the Black Pine PFS.